-Also, pay attention to the keyframes (kf/F-number).
+Also, pay attention to the "kf" number (Fnumber).
 It indicates the number of frames.
 It should increase when you move around.
 Even if all the stars have been captured you should still try to increase the F-Number.
 It is possible that you have captured all the stars, but it still shows optical acceptable or unreliable or just looses the map completely.
 This is often due to a too low F-number.
 A good F-Number is roughly a third of the star number.
-Not to be confused with F-Stop.

-To increase the KF-number show the stars from different heights and angles.
+To increase the F-number, show the stars from different heights and angles.

 When you finished mapping the area, save the map.
 An asterisk (\) will appear next to the map name at the top if the map has unsaved changes.
-To save hit shortcut S or click Save Map then Y to confirm.
+To save hit S or click Save Map then Y to confirm.

 Next turn off mapping.
-Go to Mapping

-→ Create and turn Mapping off (button will become red).
+Go to Mapping and turn Mapping off (button will become red).
 It is best for performance and predictability to have mapping off unless you are mapping an area.
 To add a new area to the map, select Mapping On and move around the new area, then save the map and turn off mapping afterwards.

-Every time you have finished mapping, and have saved the map, it must be re-loaded Mapping - Manage , click Load then Y to confirm) to flush partially-mapped stars.
+Every time you have finished mapping, and have saved the map, it must be re-loaded Mapping $\rightarrow$ Load Map then Y to confirm) to flush partially-mapped stars.
 This is important to ensure the system will only track well-triangulated stars for the best tracking accuracy.
 You will see the number of "pts" (points) on the top right corner go down - this is normal.